Agriculture

 Land Preparation for Turmeric

-You need to adopt a minimum tillage operation while preparing the land for turmeric.
-You need to prepare the beds to be 15 cm high, 1 m wide, and convenient in length.
+You need to adopt minimum tillage when preparing the land for turmeric.
+You need to prepare beds that are 15 cm high, 1 m wide, and of a convenient length.
 The spacing between two beds should be at least 15 cm.
 If the crops are irrigated, you need to prepare ridges and furrows and plant the rhizomes in swallow pits on the top of the ridges.
 You need to keep a spacing of 45 to 60 cm between the ridges and 15 to 20 cm between the crops.
-You can also solarize the beds to check the multiplication of diseases and pests producing organisms.
-Keep the polythene sheets that are used for solarization away after completing the work.
+You can also solarise the beds to check for the multiplication of diseases and pests.
+Keep the polythene sheets that are used for solarisation away after completing the work.

-The best time for planting turmeric is between April and July, with the availability of pre-monsoon rains.
-During plantation time, take 25 grams of powdered neem cake and mix it well with soil.
-After that, apply it in each pit taken at a spacing of 20 to 25 cm within and between the rows.
+The best time to plant turmeric is between April and July, during the pre-monsoon rains.
+During planting, add 25 grams of powdered neem cake to the soil and mix well.
+After that, apply it in each pit, spacing it 20 to 25 cm within and between the rows.
 You need to put the seed rhizomes in shallow pits covered with well-rotten cattle manure or compost combined with Trichoderma.
-The mixture should have a proportion of 10 grams of compost mixed with Trichoderma.
+The mixture should contain 10 grams of compost and Trichoderma.

 A seed rate of 1000 kg rhizomes is needed to plant one acre of land.
 If the turmeric is planted as an intercrop in a fruit garden, then the seed rate could be 125 to 200 kg per acre.

 Turmeric plantation is also done using a new technology called Pro-tray technology.
-In this method, a portray filled with a mixture of cocopeat (100 grams) and P. fluorescens (1 gram) is used to place the sprouted single buds and kept in cover using polythene sheets for 7 days.
+In this method, a mixture of cocopeat (100 grams) and P. fluorescens (1 gram) is used to place the sprouted single buds, which are then kept under a polythene sheet cover for 7 days.
 The turmeric seedlings will be ready for transplanting in 30 to 35 days.

 Irrigation in Turmeric Farming

-In the case of irrigated crops, 15 to 23 irrigations should be provided in clayey soils and 40 irrigations in sandy loams, depending on the weather.
-You can also use drip irrigation techniques on a daily basis or alternate days.
+For irrigated crops, 15 to 23 irrigations are recommended for clayey soils and around 40 for sandy loam soils, depending on the weather.
+You can also use drip irrigation techniques daily or alternate days.

 Cultural Practices in Turmeric Farming

 The turmeric crops require heavy manuring.
-Thus, you need to give well rotten cow dung or compost at 2 to 3 tonnes per acre as basal dose during rhizomes plantation in the pits.
+Thus, you need to apply well-rotted cow dung or compost at 2 to 3 tonnes per acre as a basal dose during rhizome planting in the pits.
 Additionally, you can also apply neem cake at the rate of 0.8 tonnes per acre.

 Turmeric can be grown with intercropping/companion cropping and crop rotation.
 It can be planted as an intercrop along with other organically grown crops.
 In some regions, turmeric is grown as an intercrop with jack, mango, and litchi, and on the west coast, it is grown with arecanut and coconut.
-Mostly, pigeon peas and castor are grown on the borders of irrigation channels to offer shade to turmeric crops.
+Mostly, pigeon peas and castor are grown along the edges of irrigation channels to provide shade for turmeric crops.

-It can also be grown in rotation with several crops, such as onion, chilli, sugarcane, elephant foot yam, garlic, wheat, pulses, vegetables, garlic and maize.
-Turmeric is also cultivated as a subsidiary crop to ginger, chilli, and quick-grown vegetables in many regions.
+It can also be grown in rotation with several crops, such as onion, chilli, sugarcane, elephant foot yam, garlic, wheat, pulses, vegetables, and maize.
+Turmeric is also cultivated as a subsidiary crop to ginger, chilli, and quick-growing vegetables in many regions.

 Disease & Pest Management in Turmeric Cultivation

-The common diseases that occur in turmeric crops are leaf sport and leaf blotch.
-It can be controlled by restricted use of Bordeaux mixture 1%.
-Moreover, applying Trichoderma during plantation can check the occurrence of rhizome rot.
+Common diseases affecting turmeric crops include leaf spot and leaf blotch.
+It can be controlled by restricting the use of Bordeaux mixture at 1%.
+Moreover, applying Trichoderma at planting can help reduce the incidence of rhizome rot.

 Harvesting of Turmeric Crops

-The turmeric crops get ready for harvesting in 7 to 9 months after sowing, depending upon the variety.
-The crops are generally harvested between January and March.
-They must be harvested at the right maturity, which is achieved when the leaves turn dry and light brown to yellowish in colour.
-Harvesting can be done either manually or by using a tractor.
-In manual harvesting, you need to plough the land first, then carefully lift the clumps with the spade and gather the rhizomes by hand picking.
+Turmeric crops are ready for harvest 7 to 10 months after sowing, depending on the variety.
+They are generally harvested between January and March.
+Turmeric crops must be harvested at the right maturity, which is achieved when the leaves turn dry and light brown to yellowish.
+Harvesting can be done manually or with a tractor.
+In manual harvesting, you need to plough the land first, then carefully lift the clumps with spade and gather the rhizomes by hand-picking.
 In tractor harvesting, a tractor is attached to a turmeric harvester and takes the raised beds.
-The harvested rhizomes are then gathered manually, and the extraneous matters adhering to them are cleared.
+The harvested roots are gathered by hand and cleaned of dirt and other debris.

 Curing of Turmeric Crops

-Once the harvesting process is completed, the harvested turmeric rhizomes are transformed into stable commodities through the curing process before entering the market.
-The curing of turmeric crops involves boiling, drying, and polishing turmeric.
+Once harvesting is complete, the turmeric rhizomes are cured into stable commodities before entering the market.
+The curing of turmeric involves boiling, drying, and polishing.
 The boiling is done within 3 to 4 days of harvest.
-The fingers and bulbs are separated from each other and cured separately because the bulb takes longer to cook.
+The fingers and bulbs are separated and cured separately because the bulbs take longer to cook.
 The recovery of dry products varies in different turmeric varieties, ranging from 19% to 23%.
-The dried turmeric has a poor appearance, with a rough, dull colour outside the surface that consists of scales and root bits.
+The dried turmeric has a poor appearance, with a rough, dull exterior that consists of scales and root bits.
 Thus, polishing is done on the outer surface using manual or mechanical rubbing to enhance its appearance.

 Frequently Asked Questions On Turmeric Cultivation in India